vaporif/csharp-seedwork/README.md

 Integration Events are dispatched via MassTransit with Outbox pattern ensuring events are persisted first to sql database before publish to Queue.

-Currently there's one simple example showing monolithic app with GraphQl as Api layer.
+Currently there's one simple example showing monolithic app with GraphQl HotChocolate as Api layer.

 As this is a cutout refactoring of existing project in production it's currently under construction.